MerVillavicencio190/MerVillavicencio190/README.md

 My favorite repository is the [Rock-Paper-Scissors project](https://github.com/MerVillavicencio190/Rock-Paper-Scissors-project) from a Data Science Diploma.

-One of my favorite tools is procreate and notion.
+My favorite tools are Procreate and Notion.

 ### I'm interested in:
 - Math modeling.